 Add one drop of the di-radical solution to 10 mL of the test solvent.
 Solvents that can be tested using the di-radical include tetrahydrofuran (THF), diethyl ether, toluene, benzene, hexanes, and pentane.
 The di-radical will react with chlorinated solvents, pyridine, and other solvents that react with alkali metals.

-Observe the color of the solution over 1-2 minutes.
+Observe the color of the solution over 1-2 min.
 A dry solvent will hold the color of the ketyl radical indefinitely.
-Realistically, the sample should hold the color for at least 1-2 minutes.
-Positive test colors are given in table 1 below.
+Realistically, the sample should hold the color for at least 1-2 min.
+Positive test colors are given in Table 1 below.

-Close all solvent bottles and turn the purge on for at least 15 minutes.
+Close all solvent bottles and turn the purge on for at least 15 min.
 Turn the circulator back on.